 Start a FIRST Tech Challenge Team

-FIRST has created a summary page with links to help when starting a new FTC Team that has lots of resources and steps to follow to register a new team.
+FIRST has created a summary page with links to help when starting a new FTC Team that has resources and steps to follow to get your new new team up and running.

 Teams are welcome to create some of their own robot parts, but usually purchase a FTC Kit as a starting point.
-All teams order the Control Communications Set $265US and the Electronics Module (Control Hub) and Sensors Set $282US.
+All teams order the Control Communications Set $275US and the Electronics Module (Control Hub) and Sensors Set $295US.
 The best price is from the FIRST Storefront where you registered your team.
-Note: Control Hubs for the 2022/23 year are in short supply and may be shipped and invoiced separately if not available.

 From there, teams can choose from either of the two kits offered in the FIRST Storefront, or order a FTC Competition set directly from a supplier.
 Here’s some info about the different choices for 2022-23.